Iceland Winter Wonderland

-Come join me for an adventure in Iceland during the incredibly beautiful winter season.
-Unlike our Summer Iceland Adventure that focuses on chasing the midnight sun, our time in Iceland in February 2017 will be mostly focused on the Northern Lights and Ice Caves found in the South of Iceland.
+Come join us for an adventure in Iceland during the incredibly beautiful winter season.
+Unlike our Summer Iceland Adventure that focuses on chasing the midnight sun, our time in Iceland in March 2020 will be mostly focused on the Northern Lights and Ice Caves found in the South of Iceland.
 Each night we will track weather forecasts and solar storm activity, giving our group the best chance to see and photograph the incredibly gorgeous Auroras that Iceland is known for.
 Weather permitting, we will also enter a number of Ice Caves found near Jokulsarlon with experienced guides.
 These natural forming caves change year to year, but their sheer beauty and the stunning photographic opportunities they offer always remain the same.

-In addition to aurora hunting and photographing beautiful waterfalls along the way (Skogarfoss, Seljandsfoss, Bruarfoss, Gulfoss), we will also spend time exploring Ice Caves found near Jokulsarlon in South Iceland.
+In addition to Aurora hunting and photographing beautiful waterfalls along the way (Skogarfoss, Seljandsfoss, Bruarfoss, Gulfoss), we will also spend time exploring Ice Caves found near Jokulsarlon in South Iceland.
 Every year these Ice Caves change drastically because of the natural ebb and flow of the glacier, allowing for new and incredible experiences with each cave we visit.
 While our ability to reach these caves depends on accessibility and weather (we can’t safely enter when it is raining hard), we will be working with experienced guides along the way to help us get in and out safely.

 What is Included?

 With two photo instructors present for the duration of the workshop, you will have plenty of opportunity for one on one instruction to further the skills that you feel you need to work on.
 If the workshop is full and you wanted to be added to the waiting list, click HERE.

 The Beauty of Iceland